-- The MMU recommends that PJM monitor, and adjust as necessary, the weights applied to the components of the interfaces to ensure that the interface prices reflect ongoing changes in system conditions.
-The MMU also recommends that PJM review the mappings of external balancing authorities to individual interface pricing points to reflect changes to the impact of the external power source on PJM tie lines as a result of system topology changes.
-The MMU recommends that this review occur at least annually.
+- annually.
 (Priority: Low.
 First reported 2009.
-Status: Not adopted.) - The MMU requests that, in order to permit a complete analysis of loop flow, FERC and NERC ensure that the identified data are made available to market monitors as well as other industry entities determined appropriate by FERC.
+Status: Not adopted.) - The MMU recommends that, in order to permit a complete analysis of loop flow, FERC and NERC ensure that the identified data are made available to market monitors as well as other industry entities determined appropriate by FERC.
 (Priority: Medium.
 First reported 2003.
-Status: Not adopted.) - The MMU recommends that PJM explore an interchange optimization solution with neighboring balancing authorities that would remove the need for market participants to schedule physical transactions across seams.
+Status: Not adopted.) - The MMU recommends that PJM explore an interchange optimization solution with its neighboring balancing authorities that would remove the need for market participants to schedule physical transactions across seams.
 Such a solution would include an optimized, but limited, joint dispatch approach that uses supply curves and treats seams between balancing authorities as constraints, similar to other constraints within an LMP market.
 (Priority: Medium.
 First reported 2014.
 Status: Not adopted.) - The MMU recommends that PJM permit unlimited spot market imports as well as unlimited nonfirm point-to-point willing to pay congestion imports and exports at all PJM interfaces in order to improve the efficiency of the market.
 (Priority: Medium.
 First reported 2012.
 Status: Not adopted.) - The MMU recommends that PJM immediately provide the required 12-month notice to Duke Energy Progress (DEP) to unilaterally terminate the Joint Operating Agreement.
 (Priority: Low.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJMSettlement Inc. immediately request a credit evaluation from all companies that engaged in up to congestion transactions between September 8, 2014, and December 31, 2015.
 If PJM has the authority, PJM should ensure that the potential exposure to uplift for that period be included as a contingency in the companies' calculations for credit levels and/or collateral requirements.
 If PJM does not have the authority to take such steps, PJM should request guidance from FERC.
 (Priority: High.
 First reported 2015.
-Status: Not adopted.)

-- The MMU recommends that the emergency interchange cap be replaced with a market based solution.
+Status: Not adopted.) - The MMU recommends that the emergency interchange cap be replaced with a market based solution.
 (Priority: Low.
 First reported 2015.
-Status: Not adopted.) - The MMU recommends that the submission deadline for real-time dispatchable transactions be modified from 1800 on the day prior, to three hours prior to the requested start time, and that the minimum duration be modified from one hour to 15 minutes.
+Status: Not adopted.)

+- The MMU recommends that the submission deadline for real-time dispatchable transactions be modified from 1800 on the day prior, to three hours prior to the requested start time, and that the minimum duration be modified from one hour to 15 minutes.
 These changes would give PJM a more flexible product that could be used to meet load in the most economic manner.
 (Priority: Medium.
 First reported 2014.
-Status: Adopted partially, 2015.) - The MMU recommends that PJM and MISO work together to align interface pricing definitions, using the same number of external buses and selecting buses in close proximity on either side of the border with comparable bus weights.
+Status: Partially adopted, 2015.) - The MMU recommends that PJM and MISO work together to align interface pricing definitions, using the same number of external buses and selecting buses in close proximity on either side of the border with comparable bus weights.
 (Priority: Medium.
 First reported 2012.
-Status: Adopted partially, 2013.)
+Status: Adopted 2017.)